By Clyde Hughes | AC JosepH Media

 ATLANTIC CITY — While O’Donnell Park is often buzzing with activity on Saturday afternoons because of the fall Farmer’s Market by CROPS, this Saturday (Oct.
-8) drew a larger crowd for the end of the third annual Best Empanada Challenge.
+8) drew a larger crowd for the end of the 3rd Annual Best Empanada Challenge.

 Sabor Salvadoreno, 3213 Atlantic Avenue., won the 2022 Best Empanada Challenge done by the Chelsea Economic Development Corporation in celebration of Hispanic Heritage Month.